joshuaspence/ha-zoom-automation/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

+# This branch is unmaintained.
+Use at your own risk, no support will be provided for this version.

 _Component to help create automations for events that occur in your [Zoom][zoom] account._

 {% if installed %}